Improving statistics on statelessness

 This project is thus an important part of the overall effort by UNHCR and the international community as a whole to eradicate statelessness.
 The project will seek to leverage the 2030 Sustainable Development Agenda, which, with its strong resolve to “leave no one behind”, provides an important opportunity to advance the visibility of statelessness and evidence on stateless persons by focusing on their inclusion in the reporting on progress toward the goals.
 This work is proposed in the middle of UNHCR’s Campaign to End Statelessness by 2024, which enjoys broad political support.
 Of the 252 pledges delivered by States at the recent High-Level Segment on Statelessness organized by UNHCR in October 2019, more than 30 pledges related to improving data on statelessness, either through qualitative and quantitative studies or by including relevant questions on nationality and statelessness in the next national census.
 There is thus evidence of increased political will and interest by States in improving data in this area, and more reliable data on statelessness is of critical importance to advocacy efforts by UNHCR and its partners and to solutions for stateless persons.

 In 2018, the Secretary General of the United Nations called for improvements in data and estimates on stateless populations.
 In response, the UN Inter-agency Working Group on Statelessness set up a data sub-group, co-chaired by UNHCR and UNFPA, which recommended the initiation of two complementary workstreams: 1) a Member State-led process to improve national capacity, harmonize definitions and methodology in official statistics.
-This process will develop recommendations to mainstream statelessness into national statistical systems, using the work of the Expert Group on Refugee and IDP Statistics as a model, and engaging this group in the process.
+This process will develop recommendations to mainstream statelessness into national statistical systems, under the umbrella of the Expert Group on Refugee and IDP Statistics.
 2) An expert-driven process working on modelling and methods to improve global estimates.

 As the recommendations envisioned for adoption by the UN Statistical Commission will result in improvements only over a period of years, there is an urgent need to improve the global, regional, and national estimates of stateless persons in the meantime.
 The second stream of work proposed will attempt to develop improved estimates in the relatively short term.
 It will do this by applying statistical and demographic techniques to obtain estimates working with the limited data available.